Gashmob/Gashmob/README.md

 Current projects:

 - **[Fil](https://github.com/Fil-Language)**: a programmation language.
 A documentation is already available in french.
 Currently I work on the compiler made with Antlr and LLVM.
-- **[AVOW](https://github.com/Gashmob/AVOW)**: a cli for simple image treatment.
-In brief it's a collection of image treatment algorithms.

 ---